Orhan Pamuk: Personal life

-Pamuk's elder brother Şevket Pamuk, who sometimes appears as a fictional character in Orhan Pamuk's works, is a professor of economics, internationally recognised for his work in economic history of the Ottoman Empire, working at Boğaziçi University in Istanbul.
-Pamuk also has a younger half-sister Hümeyra Pamuk, who is a journalist.
+Pamuk's elder brother Şevket Pamuk, who sometimes appears as a fictionalized character in his works, is a professor of economics internationally recognised for his work in economic history of the Ottoman Empire, working at Boğaziçi University in Istanbul.
+Pamuk also has a younger half-sister, Hümeyra Pamuk, who is a journalist.

 On 1 March 1982, Pamuk married historian Aylin Türegün.
-From 1985 to 1988, while his wife was a graduate student at Columbia University, Pamuk assumed the position of visiting scholar there, using the time to conduct research and write his novel The Black Book at the university's Butler Library.
+From 1985 to 1988, while she was a graduate student at Columbia University, Pamuk assumed the position of visiting scholar there, using the time to conduct research and write his novel The Black Book at the university's Butler Library.
 This period also included a visiting fellowship at the University of Iowa.
 Pamuk returned to Istanbul, a city to which he is strongly attached.
-He and his wife had a daughter named Rüya (born 1991), whose name means "dream" in Turkish, and to whom his seminal novel My Name is Red is dedicated.
-In 2001, they were divorced.
+In 1991 he and his wife had a daughter, Rüya, whose name means "dream" in Turkish, and to whom his novel My Name is Red is dedicated.
+In 2002, they were divorced.

 In 2006, Pamuk returned to the U.S. to take a position as a visiting professor at Columbia, where he was a Fellow with Columbia's Committee on Global Thought and held an appointment in Columbia's Middle East and Asian Languages and Cultures department and at its School of the Arts.
-In the 2007–2008 academic year Pamuk returned to Columbia to jointly teach comparative literature classes with Andreas Huyssen and David Damrosch.
+In the 2007–08 academic year Pamuk returned to Columbia to jointly teach comparative literature classes with Andreas Huyssen and David Damrosch.
 Pamuk was also a writer-in-residence at Bard College.
-In autumn 2009, Pamuk was Harvard's Charles Eliot Norton Lecturer, delivering a series of lectures entitled "The Naive and Sentimental Novelist".
+In 2009, he was Harvard's Charles Eliot Norton Lecturer, delivering a series of lectures titled "The Naive and Sentimental Novelist".

-Orhan publicly acknowledged his relationship with Kiran Desai, Booker prize winner of Indian origin.
-In January 2011, Turkish-Armenian artist Karolin Fişekçi told Hürriyet Daily News that Pamuk had a two-and-a-half-year relationship with her during the same time (2010–12), a statement expressly denied by Pamuk.
+Orhan publicly acknowledged his relationship with the writer Kiran Desai.
+In January 2011, Turkish-Armenian artist Karolin Fişekçi told Hürriyet Daily News that Pamuk had a two-and-a-half-year relationship with her during the same time (2010–12), which Pamuk expressly denied.

-Since 2011 he has been in a relationship with Aslı Akyavaş.
+Since 2011 he has been in a relationship with Aslı Akyavaş, whom he married in 2022.

 Trial

-In 2005, after Pamuk made a statement regarding the Armenian genocide and mass killings of Kurds, a criminal case was opened against the author based on a complaint filed by lawyer Kemal Kerinçsiz.
+In 2005, after Pamuk made a statement about the Armenian genocide and mass killings of Kurds, a criminal case was opened against him based on a complaint filed by lawyer Kemal Kerinçsiz.
 The charges were dropped on 22 January 2006.
 In Bilecik, his books were burned in a nationalist rally.
-Pamuk has subsequently stated his intent was to draw attention to freedom of speech issues.
-However, Kemal Kerinçsiz, the lawyer who had originally pressed charges against Pamuk, appealed to the Supreme Court of Appeal which ordered the court in Şişli to re-open the case.
-On 27 March 2011, Pamuk was found guilty and ordered to pay 6,000 liras in total compensation to five people for, among others, having insulted their honor.
+Pamuk subsequently said his intent was to draw attention to freedom of speech issues.
+Kerinçsiz appealed to the Supreme Court of Appeal, which ordered the court in Şişli to reopen the case.
+On 27 March 2011, Pamuk was found guilty and ordered to pay 6,000 liras in compensation to five people for, among other things, having insulted their honour.